Ngoc-Cac/MaxFlowGA/README.md

 ------------------------
 ## How do I run this program?
 First you need to install Python.
-Then, you need to download these three files:
+Then, you need to download these three files in Code:
 * Individual.py
 * algorithms.py
 * main.py